truenas/middleware/docs/userguide/freenas_install.rst

 .. image:: images/virtualbox6.png

-You can now choose whether you want "Dynamically allocated" or "Fixed-size" storage.
+Choose either "Dynamically allocated" or "Fixed-size" storage.
 The first option uses disk space as needed until it reaches the maximum size that you will set in the next screen.
 The second option creates a disk the same size as that specified amount of disk space, whether it is used or not.
 Choose the first option if you are worried about disk space; otherwise, choose the second option as it allows VirtualBox to run slightly faster.
 Once you select "Next", you will see the screen in Figure 2.6g.